 Get exclusive member benefits & effect social change.
 Join Today

-There are many causes for a weak or absent pulse.
-Whatever the cause, it is a medical emergency.
-The most common causes are cardiac arrest and shock.
-Cardiac arrest occurs when the heart stops beating.
-Shock is when the body begins to shut down, causing a weak pulse, rapid heartbeat, shallow breathing, and unconsciousness.
+The most common causes for a weak or absent pulse are cardiac arrest and shock.
+Cardiac arrest occurs when someone’s heart stops beating.
+Shock happens when someone’s body begins to shut down.
+This causes a weak pulse, rapid heartbeat, shallow breathing, and unconsciousness.
 Shock can be caused by anything from dehydration to a heart attack.

-If the person who has the weak or absent pulse has no effective heart beat, cardiopulmonary resuscitation (CPR) should be performed.
+If someone has a weak or absent pulse and no effective heartbeat, you should perform cardiopulmonary resuscitation (CPR).

 Before beginning, determine whether the person is conscious or unconscious.
-If you’re not sure, tap on the person’s shoulder and ask loudly, “Are you OK?”
+If you’re not sure, tap on their shoulder and ask loudly: "Are you OK?"

-If there is no response and a phone is handy, call 911.
-(If someone else is available, have him or her call 911.)
-If you are alone and the person is unresponsive because of suffocation (e.g., from drowning) begin CPR for one minute, then call 911.
+If there’s no response and a phone is handy, call 911.
+If someone else is available, ask them to call 911 for you.
+If you’re alone and the person is unresponsive because of suffocation — for example, from drowning — perform CPR for one minute.
+Then call 911.

-If you are trained in CPR and confident of your abilities, start with 30 chest compressions, then check the airway and give rescue breaths if needed.
-Continue CPR until there is movement or until paramedics arrive.
+If you’re trained in CPR and confident in your abilities, start with 30 chest compressions.
+Then check their airway and give them rescue breaths if needed.
+Continue CPR until there’s movement or until paramedics arrive.

-If you are not trained in CPR, then provide hands-only CPR.
-That means give chest compressions at the rate of about 100 per minute until the person moves or paramedics arrive.
+If you’re not trained in CPR, you can do hands-only CPR.
+Give chest compressions at the rate of about 100 compressions per minute until the person moves or paramedics arrive.

 To give chest compressions:

-In 2010 the American Heart Association released updated guidelines for CPR – access the AHA’s updated guidelines here.
-If you are not trained in CPR but would like to be, call your local Red Cross for information on classes in your area.
+In 2010, the American Heart Association released updated guidelines for CPR.
+If you’re not trained in CPR but would like to be, call your local Red Cross for information on classes in your area.

-At the hospital, the doctor will use pulse monitoring equipment to measure the person’s pulse.
-If there is no effective heartbeat or the person isn’t breathing, the emergency staff will administer appropriate care to restore the vital signs.
+At the hospital, the person’s doctor will use pulse-monitoring equipment to measure their pulse.
+If there’s no effective heartbeat or the person isn’t breathing, emergency staff will administer appropriate care to restore their vital signs.

-Once the cause is discovered, the doctor will prescribe necessary medications or give a list of things to avoid, such as foods that cause allergies.
+Once the cause is discovered, their doctor will prescribe necessary medications.
+Or they may give a list of things to avoid, such as foods that cause allergic reactions.

-If necessary, the person will follow up with his or her primary care physician.
+If necessary, the person will follow up with their primary care doctor.

-If you received CPR, you may have bruised or fractured ribs.
-If your breathing or heartbeat stopped for a significant amount of time, you may have organ damage due to tissue death from lack of oxygen.
+You may have bruised or fractured ribs if you received CPR.
+If your breathing or heartbeat stopped for a significant amount of time, you may have organ damage.
+Organ damage can be caused by tissue death from lack of oxygen.

-More serious complications may occur if there is no effective heart beat and the pulse is not restored quickly enough:
+More serious complications may occur if you had no effective heartbeat and your pulse wasn’t restored quickly enough.
+These complications can include: